Shaktijain9/sensor_fault_detection/README.md

-This file is edited by Shakti Jain
+This file is edited by Shakti Jain.